 You can prepare some jars of pickled eggplants stuffed with crushed nuts, chili pepper, and garlic and marinated in olive oil.
 It needs time to ferment, so you can make it in advance and add it to your breakfast.

 The Levant nations are also Makdous’s birthplace.
-It appeared the first time in Syria, while the other opinions assume that Damascus or Homs.
+It appeared for the first time in Syria, while the other opinions assume that Damascus or Homs.
 No one can give you the exact time it was born, but it must have existed for a few centuries.

-The best time to ferment this dish is early autumn when the eggplant season is almost to end.
+The best time to ferment this dish is early autumn, when the eggplant season is almost to end.

 Boost Your Mood With Scrumptious Syrian Dishes For Lunch And Dinner

 If you travel to Syria, let’s find a local restaurant and order the following foods for lunch and dinner.
 Your experience will be more accomplished with them.

 Why not warm up your stomach with some Muhammara dip?
 The moderate sweetness and spiciness will be a potential candidate for boosting your taste buds.
 This dip is derived from a city in Syria-Aleppo.
 As you know, many delicious recipes are from the same place.